pdwonline/gardena-water-distributor/README.md

 This is my project for garden irrigation using Home assistant.
 As an alternative to a complex and expansive set of valves and controllers using OpenSprinkler for example, I found an alternative using the [Gardena water distributor](https://www.gardena.com/int/products/watering/water-controls/water-distributor-automatic/966749301/).
 This device enables me to control up to 6 zones.
 It is pure mechanical and will switch to the next zone as soon as the water pressure stops.
 Controlling the device means you have to start/stop the water pressure at a certain sequence.

 I was inspired when I saw that Gardena offers a timer controler to automate the process.
 I wondered how it works bought the Gardena water distributor and started experimenting with it.
-Now I can use Home Assistant to control the Gardena water distributor and fully automate the irrigation over 6 zones in my garden.
+Now I can use Home Assistant to control the water distributor and fully automate the irrigation over 6 zones in my garden.

 ![Gardena water distributor](https://hqvcdn3.azureedge.net/qs_mh=530&mw=850&ver=20210615T082014&hcsh=8CBABCC416FFFA2763FDEFC4FD51204C/_$$_/media/aprimo/gardena/water%20controls/photos/studio/ga210-00xxxx/ga210-0007b.png)